Raguram-N/Exam_Buddy_proposal/README.md

 This feature helps students:

-* Revise what they learn in school every day
+* Revise daily what they learn in school or coaching
-* Strengthen memory through regular practice
+* Build strong memory through active recall practice
-* Stay connected to learning even after school hours
+* Stay consistent for both school exams and competitive exams like **TNPSC, NEET, UPSC, SSC**
+* Get continuous feedback instead of only periodic tests

 ---